Singapore’s foremost tourist landmark is a casino. Yet, a student is punished with school caning on the thighs for bringing poker cards to school.

 Naturally, I’m aware of what defenders of the school, or that vice-principal, would say.
 There’s a time and place for everything.
 Gambling and games of chance, as my secondary school used to call such games, are for adults.
 Blah and blah.

 I agree.
 Personally, I dislike casinos too.
-To share, I have never stepped into either one in Singapore.
+To share, I have never stepped into any of the two in Singapore.

-But, let’s face it.
-Legal age is no more than the most realistic, the most convenient way for the law to regulate whatever it cannot do away with.
-An uglier way to put it is that it’s the point the law can, with a huge sigh of relief, start ignoring some of the nonsense you’re doing.
+But let’s face it.
+Legal age is nothing more than the easiest, the most convenient way for the law to regulate whatever it cannot do away with.
+An uglier way of putting it is that it’s the point at which the law can, with a huge sigh of relief, start ignoring some of the nonsense people are doing.
 The Earth passing the same point in its orbit a certain number of times doesn’t necessarily make a person smarter or wiser or more responsible.
 It also certainly doesn’t make what is a cane-able offence magically correct overnight.

 Which is a difficult thing to appreciate.
-I’m not sure whether I even phrased it properly in the above para.
+I’m not even sure whether I phrased it properly in the above para.
 What I do know is, caning a student that way for poker cards is not going to help anyone understand.
-Not in a country earning revenue from poker cards.
+Not in a country still earning revenue from poker cards.
 At the end of the day, I suspect the most bewildered one here would be the boy himself.
 In the worst scenario, he might even end up despising the hypocrisy of it, and loathe Singaporean society forever.

 I also hope Singaporean teachers do not rush to justify the school caning with stories and tales of how terrible children are nowadays.
-For those who have not taught this boy, doing so would be to inflict one’s own career frustrations onto a stranger, which IMO could be the real cane-able offence.
-For those who have taught the boy, well, doesn’t explain why once of age, our casinos would be swooning after him, not charging after him with rattan rods.
-It also doesn’t help anyone to learn or understand what exactly the values in this country are.
-In some ways, it might also make future adults vengeful and vehement too.
+For those who have not taught this boy, doing so is akin to inflicting one’s own career frustrations onto a stranger, which IMO is the real cane-able offence.